 Lynn was born and raised in Nashville, TN and is the youngest of four children.
 She moved to Knoxville in 2005 to attend UT.
 She has a Bachelors degree in Psychology and an Associates in Small Business Management.
 With over seven years experience in the field Lynn plans to continue her education working towards a degree in Veterinary Medicine.
 Lynn has two adorable pekingese, Brodie and Mirra, a very hyper Schnauzer mix, Hitch and a two guinea pigs names London and Paris.
 In her free time, she likes to go camping, hiking, fishing and loves to cook.
 She also spends much of her free time volunteering and fostering for Small Breed Rescue of East Tennessee.

-Nikolas De Mori, Client Care Supervisor
+Nikolas De Mori, Client Care Representative

 Angelia McMillan, Client Care Representative

-Christine Cobble, Client Care Representative
+Christine Palmer, Client Care Representative

 Layla Moody, Client Care Representative

 Layla joined our team in 2016.
 She is a proud native of East Tennessee who spent a decade experiencing other places around the country but soon returned home with many years of experience in the customer service industry.
 She is the proud mother of a son and a successful home-based entrepreneur who has sought to pursue her passions in the veterinary field.
 She enjoys spending time with her loved ones, reading, studying, learning, being creative, helping others and playing her saxophone.